sparkflows/sparkflows-docs/docs/user-guide/export-import/import-applications.rst

-After successfully import, Import Information modal is shown with number of workflows and datasets count.
+After successful import, Import Information modal is shown with number of workflows and datasets count.